Apps & Services

 This is the website I use to get transcripts made for $1 per minute.
 It links up directly to your YouTube channel so you can see which of your videos need closed captions, buy them, and then it will automatically deliver the captions to your videos.
 You can also download the full text transcripts which is helpful for making blog posts.

 Disclosure: Please note that some of the links above are affiliate links, and at no additional cost to you.
-I will earn a commission % if you decide to buy through these links, which helps support all the free content we put out.
+I will earn a commission % if you decide to buy through these links.
 I either own or have used every piece of equipment I recommend on my site.
 Also, know that no company is paying me to promote their products either. - Caleb Wojcik